Scientific Committee on Antarctic Research: Science

 Each science group encompasses scientific research programmes (SRPs) in priority areas.
 SRPs have a lifetime of about eight years and new programmes can be suggested and developed through programme planning groups (PPGs).

 In 2018, a permanent Standing Committee on the Humanities and Social Sciences was set up to recognise the important and growing contribution of the humanities and social sciences communities to Antarctic research.
 Antarctica's human history is relatively recent and this important area of study explores how humans interact with the region.

 Each science group also has action groups (AGs), which have a lifetime of two to four years and are intended to solve short-term issues, and wider-focus expert groups (EGs), which last between six and eight years.
-Examples include the AntArchitecture Action Group, the Expert Group on Birds and Marine Mammals, the Earth Observation Action Group, and the Action Group on Meeting and Managing Antarctic Environments.
+Examples include the AntArchitecture Action Group, the Antarctic Wildlife Health Network Action Group, the Earth Observation Action Group, and the Antarctic Tourism Action Group.

 Policy

 One aspect of SCAR's work is identifying emerging issues from Antarctic and Southern Ocean research and bringing them to the attention of policymakers, including the Antarctic Treaty, the UNFCCC and IPCC.
 Environmental and conservation related science is a large and growing part of SCAR's policy work.

 In 2002 SCAR received the prestigious Prince of Asturias Award for International Cooperation.

 SCAR provides independent scientific advice to the Antarctic Treaty Consultative Meetings via its Standing Committee on the Antarctic Treaty System (SCATS).
 SCATS brings together global scientists to create papers on the status of particular areas of research, to present at the Antarctic Treaty Consultative Meetings.
 SCAR is also tasked with providing advice to a number of other bodies, including the Commission for the Conservation of Antarctic Marine Living Resources.

-In 2019, SCAR's long-standing contribution to the Antarctic Treaty System was recognised by the passing of a resolution calling for the representative countries’ Governments to enhance support, collaboration and cooperation in scientific research and protective measures for Antarctica.
+In 2019, SCAR's long-standing contribution to the Antarctic Treaty System was recognised by the passing of a resolution calling for the representative countries' Governments to enhance support, collaboration and cooperation in scientific research and protective measures for Antarctica.

 In 2022 the "Antarctic Climate Change and the Environment" report was published for the Antarctic Treaty Consultative Meeting in Berlin.
 The report summarises a decade of research on the impact of climate change on Antarctica and the Southern Ocean, and the global effects of these changes.
 The report's findings were summarised in an animation titled "Our Future Depends on Us".

-Capacity Building
+Capacity building

+The SCAR Capacity Building, Education and Training Advisory Group (SCAR CBET) was established to support national scientific capabilities, especially in developing countries, and to promote the incorporation of Antarctic science into education at all levels.